KatkayApps/AppStoreSalesDownloader/README.md

 > will download all sales report from July 1, 2017 to July 30, 2017

 This is an alpha version of this script.
-I am not strong on Bash.
+This is the best I could do because I am not strong on Bash.
 If you want to improve this, please be my guest.